Roque Sevilla Interview

-Roque Sevilla is the major shareholder and visionary behind the Mashpi Lodge project.
-Fervent environmentalist, orchid enthusiast, successful entrepreneur, former Mayor of Quito and Chairman of the Board of travel company Metropolitan Touring, here he shares his thoughts on the concept behind Mashpi Lodge and his vision for the guest experience.
+Roque Sevilla is the main shareholder and visionary creator of the Mashpi Lodge and Reserve Project.
+A passionate environmentalist, an orchids buff, successful businessman, former Mayor of the city of Quito and Chairman of the Board of Metropolitan Touring, he shares his thoughts behind the concept of Mashpi Lodge and his vision about the guests’ experience: